Skip to main content

 throw_if(35, valid_until <= now());

-This algorithm works to protect against the susceptibility of various errors when the transaction is no longer valid but was still sent to the blockchain for an unknown reason.
+This algorithm works to protect against the susceptibility of various errors when the message is no longer valid but was still sent to the blockchain for an unknown reason.

 Wallet v3 and Wallet v4 Differencesโ€‹